AryanSinha2003/Mistral-OCR-WebApp/README.md

 Also the given output result can be downloaded as a .json / .md /.txt file or can be simply copied to clipboard.

 Try the app here : https://mistral-ocr-webapp-aryan.streamlit.app/

+U might encounter that the preview of the inputed PDF file might not appear although the result will be there.